akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 # Cluster Singleton

-@@@ warning

-This module is currently marked as @ref:[may change](../common/may-change.md) in the sense of being the subject of active research.
-This means that API or semantics can change without warning or deprecation period and it is not recommended to use this module in production just yet—you have been warned.

-@@@

-To use the cluster singletons add the following dependency:

-@@dependency [sbt,Maven,Gradle] {
-  group=com.typesafe.akka
-  artifact=akka-cluster-typed_2.12
-  version=$akka.version$
-}

 For some use cases it is convenient and sometimes also mandatory to ensure that you have exactly one actor of a certain type running somewhere in the cluster.